we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 > Mario can be regular (small), tall and gets super powerfull when is takes a magical star.

-> Depending of its state, Mario's behaviors change depending of his state...
+> Mario's behaviours change depending of his state...

 <!--slide-->